AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Bollinger_Bands_%B.md

 Mathematical description of the indicator can be found on the following page: [Mathematical Description of Bollinger Bands %B](Mathematical_Description)

 ## Adding indicator

-Bollinger Bands %B indicator is added with the {api:anychart.core.stock.Plot#bbandsB}bbandsB(){api} method.
-It requires a mapping with value field in it:
+Bollinger Bands %B indicator is added using the {api:anychart.core.stock.Plot#bbandsB}bbandsB(){api} method.
+It requires a mapping with the value field in it:

 ```
 var dataTable = anychart.data.table();